container-tools/microshift-action/README.md

 For more information on inputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#input)

-- `version`: The Microshift version to use (default: latest version)
+- `version`: The MicroShift version to use (default: latest version)

 ### Example Workflow